DMHA: Clarifying the Ambiguity of This Potent Stimulant

 There is also a 2-amino-5-methylheptane that is found in nature in the bark of the Juglans regia tree.
 However, due to cost, most companies use 2-amino-6-methylheptane in their products.

-There is not a lot of human data for DMHA, but there are some animal pharmacology papers that help shed some light on how it works in the body.
-In a 1952 study in dogs, tested various octlyamines similar in structure to DMHA showed that these compounds had a similar mechanism of action of amphetamine, but with less stimulation and cardiac activity.
+There is not a lot of human data for DMHA, but there are some animal pharmacology papers.
+In a 1952 study in dogs, tested various octlyamines similar in structure to DMHA showed these compounds had a similar mechanism of action of amphetamine, but with less stimulation and cardiac activity.

 As you can see when comparing structures of DMHA, DMAA and amphetamine, you'll notice that all the compounds have a polar amine group on carbon 2 and then have an extremely lipophilic (greasy) carbon chain/ring.
 This is known as amphiphilic (containing polar and nonpolar sections) which allow it to readily cross the blood-brain barrier.

 DMHA also possesses a methyl group on the alpha carbon that stericly hinders monoamine oxidase, which should give it a similar half-life to DMAA or amphetamine (both half-lives are around 9-11hr).
 Also, based on its similar structure to DMAA, DMHA should act as a monoamine releasing agent (MRA) of catecholamines such as dopamine and norepinephrine.

 An MRA is taken up by transcellular catecholamine channels and the primary location for action is the terminal nerve ends that extend from the sympathetic nervous system to organs like your heart, kidneys, and vasculature nerves.
 This is where MRAs cause a localized release of norepinephrine which subsequently increases heart rate and renal vasodilaion (via beta-1 adrenergic activity) and peripheral vasoconstriction (via alpha-1 adrenergic activity).